cloudposse/atmos/website/docs/cli/configuration.md

 ## Base Path

-The base path for components, stacks and workflows configurations.
+The base path for components, stacks, workflows and validation configurations.
 It can also be set using `ATMOS_BASE_PATH` environment variable, or by passing the `--base-path` command-line argument.
 It supports both absolute and relative paths.